 Schemes and scams

 The faster technology changes, the quicker scammers are to adapt their ways to rip people off.
-The ACCC compiled stats that show Aussies were duped to the tune of $85.6 million in 2011.
-A new way of mobile banking may help add to this tally.
+ACCC stats show that Aussies were duped to the tune of $85.6 million in 2011.
+This jumped to $340 million in 2017, of which $64 million were investment scams.
+If you are receiving unsolicited contact from any business or individual, be it via text message, email, phone, letter, etc. be aware that you might be about to be scammed.

 Get rich quick schemes are worst case scenarios – illegal scams where you lose all your money, and it may rear its ugly head in the form of a pyramid scheme.
 Or a ‘business proposal’ where someone explains the ‘business’ to you over a couple of hours and repeats the words “This is not a pyramid scheme”.
 If you have had a friend try to sell the Amway concept to you, you will know that the Amway products are not the big selling point, but rather the selling point is the scheme itself.
 If Amway did not have products it would be an illegal pyramid scheme.
 I have been unfortunate enough to have had the full Amway spiel, it goes for about two hours.
 Hey if you thought reading stuff on this website for two hours was boring, get yourself along to an Amway spiel!